-How to Bake Cookies in a Toaster Oven
+Can You Bake Cookies in a Toaster Oven?
+Here’s How

-Baking in a toaster oven is very similar to baking in a full-sized oven.
-However, you will probably have to use a smaller baking sheet / container and adjust the temperature settings.
+You can absolutely bake cookies in a toaster oven.
+In fact, baking in a toaster oven is very similar to baking in a full-sized oven.
+However, you will probably have to use a smaller baking sheet/container and adjust the temperature settings.

 To start, here’s a 3-min video that walks through the steps:

 As you can see, the actual preparation of the ingredients and dough are similar.
 But, there are also a couple of things that you need to do for toaster ovens that you wouldn’t need for a regular oven.

 For instance, if this is your first time baking cookies in your toaster oven (or if it’s been a while) then you’ll want to check the temperature.